accellera-official/cci/msvc10/cci/README.txt

        - Debug / Release
        - Win32 / x64

-         Note: MSVC 64-bit support has been added to SystemC in version 2.3.1.
+         Note: MSVC 64-bit support has been added to SystemC in version 2.3.2.
                With older SystemC versions (e.g. 2.2.0/2.3.0), only 32-bit is
                available.

      - Build the whole cci solution (e.g. by hitting F7)

-       All three CCI PoC libraries will be created for the given configuration.
+       The two CCI PoC libraries will be created for the given configuration.

 How to run regression tests